matthewstokeley/France/README.md

 ### frames

-an scss framework.
-This is the second iteration of this project, although in hindsight, I like the first version.
-Frames was originally inteded as a framework, then the scope expanded into providing templates and defaults.
-THe library is provided as is.
+an opinionated scss framework.

 ##### Installation

 `npm install && grunt build`

 ##### A word of caution

-Frames are essentially css components using scss, making extensive use of `@extend` to implement inheritance within the property field, as opposed to cascading or using css operators.
+`frames` are essentially css components using scss, making extensive use of `@extend` to implement inheritance within the property field, as opposed to cascading or using css operators.
 In this regard, `frames` is experimental but there might be a use case.

 ##### Instructions